-Experience an important new acquisition in the South Wing: The magnum opus 'Memory Lost' by photographer and activist Nan Goldin – one of the most revered and significant artists of our time.
-The work is presented alongside selected works from the collection by artists Taryn Simon and Cindy Sherman.
-Here you will also find the Kusama installation 'Gleaming Lights of the Souls'.
+An important new acquisition was presented in the South Wing: The magnum opus 'Memory Lost' by photographer and activist Nan Goldin – one of the most revered and significant artists of our time.
+The work was on show alongside selected works from the collection by artists Taryn Simon and Cindy Sherman.

 Louisiana takes pride in presenting a very important new acquisition in the museum’s collection, ‘Memory Lost’, by American photographer Nan Goldin (b.
 1953).
 Widely regarded as one of the most important and influential artists of her generation, Goldin won international acclaim in the 1980s with her slide show ‘The Ballad of Sexual Dependency’, a deeply personal depiction of bohemian subculture and nightlife in cities such as New York and Berlin in the late 1970s and early 1980s.

 'Memory Lost' (2019-21) is an approx 24 minute long digital slide show, which has already been heralded as a masterpiece in Goldin's career.
 The work - which is both intimate, poetic, captivating and heartbreaking - revolves around abuse, friendship, love, deprivation and loss.
 It is jointly owned by the Louisiana and Moderna Museet, Stockholm.